skip to main content

 In accordance to HBUFSD Board of Education Policy 1405 please see following information:

 The Every Student Succeeds Act (ESSA) provides federal funds to improve elementary and secondary education in the nation’s schools.
-ESSA requires states and local educational agencies to take a variety of actions to ensure that all children receive the education that they need to be prepared for success in postsecondary education, careers, and citizenship.
+ESSA requires the states and local educational agencies to take a variety of actions to ensure that all children receive the education that they need to be prepared for success in postsecondary education, careers, and citizenship.

 Procedures for resolving complaints can be submitted to the New York State Education Department’s (NYSED) Office of ESSA-Funded Programs, alleging that a local educational agency, grantee, or NYSED has violated a law, rule, or regulation in the administration of any “covered Federal program” under the Elementary and Secondary Education Act (ESEA), as amended by ESSA identified in the link above.